dev-Orlov/java-filmorate/README.md

 **getUser()**
 SELECT *,
-FROM user
+FROM users
 WHERE user_id = 1;

 **getAll()**
 SELECT *,
-FROM user;
+FROM users;

 **getFriendList()**
 SELECT *
-FROM user AS u
+FROM users AS u
 RIGHT JOIN friends AS f ON u.user_id = f.friend_id
 GROUP BY user_id;